sweattep/ancient_quotes/README.md

 >let go of the raft once youve crossed the river

+>When the wind is mild, do not raise your sail too high

 >And do not obey every worthless habitual swearer

 >who acquit the guilty for a bribe, but deny justice for the innocent